59de44955ebd/PakEdit/README.md

 PakEdit is a simple viewer and editor for `.pak` resource files of Chromium-based browsers (Chrome/Chromium/Edge/WebView2/Brave).

 It is based on [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2) and native [Windows controls](https://learn.microsoft.com/en-us/windows/win32/controls/individual-control-info) and written in Python.
-It's a showcase app for WebView2 Python binding [WebView2-for-Python](https://github.com/59de44955ebd/webview2-for-python).
+It's a showcase app for WebView2 Python binding [WebView2-for-Python](https://github.com/59de44955ebd/webview2-for-python) and Windows 11 only.

 ## Usage